redox-os/website/content/news/rsoc-ion-lib-3.md

     - Document every external type defined for rustdoc
     - Deny adding a public item without documentation
     - Add a man page for the `fn`, `help`, `dir_depth`, `wait` and string-related builtins
- - Merge builtins
-    - Merge the `type` & `which builtin`
  - Add API examples
     - Move the integration tests to the tests folder to make room for examples
     - Add a basic demo of the usage of the Shell API for reactive configuration based on a dummy piston example
+ - Safer & cleaner internals
     - Move to nix for safer abstraction over c functions
+    - Add generics to avoid mixing pre- and post-expansion pipelines
+    - Apply clippy in pedantic mode
+    - Move parsing to the FromStr trait rather than custom functions
+    - Use generics with range parsing
+ - Misc
+    - Merge the `type` & `which` builtins
     - Command not found is now an unrecoverable error
     - Add a pre-command callback
- - Add generics to avoid mixing pre- and post-expansion pipelines
     - Make function execution cheaper by avoiding cloning
- - Misc
-    - Use generics with range parsing
     - Add support for Ion as a login shell
-    - Apply clippy in pedantic mode
-    - Move parsing to the FromStr trait rather than custom functions
     - Truncate output files when not appending

 ## What needs to be done